-I’m an enthusiastic software professional.
+I’m an enthusiastic software and technology expert.

 I try, as much as possible, to solve problems, and to focus on the problems that really matter.
 Sometimes, in this process, I may use or create the software I need.

 I strive to see my job as the act of turning ideas into a working product.
 It’s not just programming.

 I can be the technical arm for non-technical people, without overruling their expertise, but letting them understand, and empowering them to achieve their full potential.

 I think automation is crucial.
 No human should do something that a computer can do.

 I like working in teams, and empowering people, giving them autonomy, purpose and vision.

 I’m a strong supporter of Agile Software Development and a signatory of the Manifesto for Software Craftsmanship; the focus on people, rather than processes, tools, documentation, hierarchies or other non-human concerns, is the missing link between bare programming and the development of great, useful software.

 I’m a full stack developer with a wide experience with many programming languages, environments and libraries; I’ve got a good grasp of the whole infrastructure I need for my job, from understanding the requirements, to development, testing, and delivery, and I can set it up as needed.

 I’m interested and experienced in matters of security: nowadays, no software can be considered actually done if it's not reasonably secure.